 Slow gain in altitude and plenty of rest is the best prevention against altitude sickness which does not really happen in case of a flight.
 You are at your home and then at the airport in plains; and then in about one hour, you bring your body to an astounding height of 3,500 meters at Leh city.
 This gain in altitude is sudden and faster than your body can cope with.

 So once you arrive in Leh city and until your body gets accustomed to the new height that you have brought it to; you will be suffering from altitude sickness.
-In several ways would feel like the same way like you did when you were running a high fever.
+In several ways, it would feel like the same way as you did when you were running a high fever.
 There is really little that you can do about it and will just have to rest and allow time.
 Your Day 1 would have to be spent completely at the hotel; and you cannot really afford to be running around and exhausting yourself.
 For more details on what AMS is, its symptoms; and prevention, please read How to Deal With Acute Mountain Sickness in Ladakh.

 Ladakh Bike Trip in July